-To make changes to hardware settings, or anything that is outside the StarTracker GUI and that is modified in the operating system (WiFi settings) you need to boot into Engineering mode.
+To make changes to hardware settings, or anything that is outside the StarTracker GUI and that is modified in the operating system (software installs, WiFi settings) you need to boot into Engineering mode.

-For that keep tapping shift-key during startup immediately after powering up the unit.
+For that keep tapping up-key during start-up immediately after powering up the unit.

-Keep pressing the shift every 2 seconds, until you see the boot menu.
+Keep pressing the up-key every 20 seconds, until you see the boot menu.